-At the outset of FY24, the Committee set stretching targets across all KPIs, commensurate with the continued growth and success of ICG.
+At the outset of FY25, the Committee set stretching targets across all KPIs, commensurate with the continued growth and success of ICG.
 Market conditions continue to be challenging across both fundraising and dealmaking and results amongst the competitor group of listed and unlisted peers have been mixed as a result.
 Against this backdrop, ICG has had another excellent year relative to market expectations and relative to many peers - solidifying further its position as a leader in fundraising and deal excellence as well as running a disciplined platform with high margins.

-After a very hard push over another challenging year, stretch targets for the financial KPIs have been exceeded and performance against quantitative KPIs, which we note are set to be both challenging and measurable, has been equally strong.
+Stretch targets for the financial KPIs have been exceeded and performance against quantitative KPIs, which we note are set to be both challenging and measurable, has been equally strong.